AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

 When removing a CNAME-type delegation, you need to **remove these DNS records** from your server to avoid any issue.
 Additionally, if you want to remove the delegation of a primary subdomain and replace it with a domain that has been delegated using CNAMEs, you need to **add DNS records** on your server.

-The table below lists the action(s) to perform depednging on the type of delegation you are removing, and the type of delegation used for replacement domain.
+The table below lists the action(s) to perform depending on the type of delegation you are removing, and the type of delegation used to setup the replacement domain.

 |Removed delegation|Replacement domain|Action required|
 |  ---  |  ---  |  ---  |